Zakey-Pilot/workflows/suggested-study.md

 ### Visual Studio Code (VSCode)

-VSC is the text editor you will use to write code at HYF.
+VSC is the text editor you will use to write code.
 And it's way more than just a text editor!
 Take a look through these links to start learning all you can do with VSC.
 You don't need to understand everything right away, there will be more than enough time to practice: